PierreMasselot1/Material-Switching-Unit/Build_guide_MSU.md

-:warning: THE BUILD GUIDE HAS BEEN UPDATED UP TO THIS POINT, I WILL TRY TO FINISH THE REST THIS WEEK BUT NOTE THAT ANYTHING AFTER THIS IS REALLY OUTDATED

 ![enter image description here](https://i.postimg.cc/RZFKmGGK/image.png)

 You can then insert the motor and shaft assembly.
-Secure the motor using M3*8 screws, if they don’t align with the motor (by about 1mm) checkout the latest update of this model since the previous one didn’t have the correct spacing (with a bit of work even that one worked just not perfectly).
+Secure the motor using M3*8 screws.
 You can now align each of the gears with the filament slot corresponding and properly tighten them.
-If you see that your gears are sliding onto the rod you can use a Dremel to flatten a spot for the set screw, this will help a lot and works much better than simply trying to tighten everything more as you won't risk damaging the threads
+If you see that your gears are sliding onto the rod you can use a Dremel to flatten a spot for the set screw, this will help a lot and works much better than simply trying to tighten everything more as you won't risk damaging the threads.

 ![enter image description here](https://i.postimg.cc/SKbSdxXR/image.png)